Great Calusa Blueway

-Spend five glorious days paddling with dolphins, manatee and wading birds on Florida's southwest Gulf coast.
-We'll pass the famed beaches of Sanibel and Captiva, stay on Cayo Costa, Florida's least-visited state park (accessible only by boat), and explore the watery mangroves tunnels of Sanibel Island's Ding Darling National Wildlife Refuge.
+Spend six glorious days paddling with dolphins, manatee and wading birds on Florida's southwest Gulf coast.
+We'll pass the famed beaches of Sanibel and Captiva, have two days for hiking and swimming on Cayo Costa, Florida's least-visited state park (accessible only by boat), and explore the watery mangroves tunnels of Sanibel Island's Ding Darling National Wildlife Refuge.

-The trip includes two nights of island camping watching the sun set over the Gulf of Mexico, a night in a beach cottage on Sanibel, and a stay in the Old Florida village of Matlacha, home of the "fishingest bridge in the world."
-We'll average 8 to14 miles daily, 55 miles in all.
+The trip includes three nights of island camping watching the sun set over the Gulf of Mexico, a night in a beach cottage on Sanibel, and a stay in the Old Florida village of Matlacha, home of the "fishingest bridge in the world."
+We'll average 8 to 14 miles daily, 55 miles in all.

-Cost: $1150 per person, all-inclusive of kayaks, camping equipment, lodging and food.
-Discount for bringing your own kayak and/or camping gear.Call 305-240-0650 or E-mail for dates
+Cost: $1350 per person, all-inclusive of kayaks, camping equipment, lodging and food.
+Discount for bringing your own kayak and/or camping gear.Call 305-240-0650 or E-mail for more information or to reserve your spot!

 There is truly no other place like it on Earth.
-New in 2013, we offer three options for exploring the diverse environment of Everglades National Park, from coastal beaches to brackish mangrove swamp to freshwater sawgrass prairie.
+We offer three options for exploring the diverse environment of Everglades National Park, from coastal beaches to brackish mangrove swamp to freshwater sawgrass prairie.
 Our experienced guide will take you on fascinating interior routes, where camping is on chickees and ground sites, and out into the Gulf of Mexico to camp on gorgeous palm tree beaches.

 Closest airports: Miami and Ft.
 Myers.
 All trips include sea kayaks, camping gear, meals, and camping fees.
 20% discount for bringing own boat and gear.
-Click for 2012 Trip ReportCall 305-240-0650 or E-mail to make a reservation.
+Click for 2012 Trip ReportCall 305-240-0650 or E-mail for information or to book this trip.

 Florida Keys Backcountry